 Harrachov is a popular skiing resort, including facilities for ski jumping.

 It was near a natural pool on the river, not too far from the waterfall we wanted to visit.
-Reaching the spot required to wade through the stream, which was fun, and the water was warmer than I expected.
-So after the food break I went for a swim.
+Reaching the spot required wading through the stream, which was fun, and the water was warmer than I expected.
+So after the food break, I went for a swim.
 Now, when I said that it was warmer, it indeed was above the temperatures of some Scottish lochs I've experienced, but it was still far from being warm.
 Suddenly, the ice cream was no longer needed.
 Nicely refreshing, that what it was.
 Then we finally got to the waterfall, the goal of this trip:

 Anyway.
 Snezka was cool too.

-As it was a pattern for each day, the weather was playing with different color palettes each few minutes.
+As it was a pattern for each day, the weather was playing with different color palettes every few minutes.
 You could just stare into one point, and it would change more often than dialogues in soap operas.

 ...but at some others, one could not.